 Women make up just over half of the population in the United States, according to the U.S. Census Bureau (50.8 percent), and they own 28.8 percent of the nation's businesses.
 Yet, only 3 percent of tech startups are helmed by women, noted Elizabeth Penson, delivery manager for the IBM Innovation Center in Austin, Texas, in a recent blog post.

 IBM wants those figures to climb a lot higher, and there's good reason for the business world to want the same.

-"Women-led private technology companies are more capital-efficient, achieve 35 percent higher return on investment, and, when venture-backed, bring in 12 percent higher revenue than male-owned tech companies," according a study
+"Women-led private technology companies are more capital-efficient, achieve 35 percent higher return on investment, and, when venture-backed, bring in 12 percent higher revenue than male-owned tech companies," according a study cited by Bloomberg BusinessWeek.

 As a tech hub in its own right, Austin is attracting its fair share of startups.
 The IBM Innovation Center in Austin helps entrepreneurs leverage IT to produce solutions that help enterprises pounce on new business opportunities, operate more efficiently and engage with consumers more effectively.